rcrdrobson/sl-handler/README.md

 Go - https://golang.org/dl/

 ### Build
 Before running main.go you need to compile.
-To do this, with Golang installed, go to the / src directory and run the command: '''go build main.go'''.
+To do this, with Golang installed, go to the **/src** directory and run the command: **go build main.go**.

-This command will create the '''main''' binary.
+This command will create the **main** binary.

 ### Running
-To run the SL-Handler, after creating your torque in the previous step, run the following command or execute the torque:
+To run the SL-Handler, after creating your torque in the previous step, run the following command or execute the binary file:
-'''./main'''.
+**./main**.

 ## Contribute and license
 **sl-handler** was created by **Ricardo Robson**, you can follow him on [Twitter](https://twitter.com/rcrdrobson) or [Facebook](https://www.facebook.com/rcrdrobson) for updates and other projects!